 Compared to last year, we’ve had such a mild winter here in Calgary.
 After a weekend of freezing weather and snow, the sunshine is right back with balmy temperatures and warm Chinook winds that melt all the snow away.

 I absolutely LOVE soups.
 Light or rich.
 Creamy or chunky.
 All are warmly welcomed on my tongue and in my tummy.
+Soup rocks.

 When I made these Cheese Sticks with Leek a couple of weeks ago, I was reminded of a vegetable leek soup from my childhood.
 Without much to go by, I set out to recreate it.
-In my memory the only vegetables in the soup were leeks and potatoes, together with ground meat (or was it meatballs?) and probably a lot of cream.
+In my memory, the only vegetables in the soup were leeks and potatoes, together with ground meat (or was it meatballs?) and probably a lot of cream.

 vegetables.
 Simmer until soft, then puree 1/3 of the soup; the rest remains chunky.
 I just used my blender.
 You can also use a food processor, just be careful not to add above the “liquid fill line”.
 There will be soup all over your counter otherwise.

 Add the puree back (if not using immersion blender) and season the soup.
 Start with 1/4 teaspoon each of nutmeg, oregano and black pepper; then add more to taste (I ended up with probably about 1/2 teaspoon each).
 For a little heat I also used 1/4 teaspoon of ground cayenne pepper, but this is totally optional.

 The end result is a delicious bowl of warming comfort food.
 It is perfectly creamy (without any dairy added) with hearty chunks to bite.
 Add the bacon as a topping on each bowl.

 I also like green onion slices and a few rings of raw leek (if you would like to try that, make sure to save a few in the beginning).
 Leftovers of this vegetable leek soup make wonderful lunches and stay good in the fridge for several days.

 - 3 tablespoons olive oil

-- 3 leek stalks
+- 3 leek stalks sliced

-- 3 garlic cloves, minced
+- 3 garlic cloves minced

-- 1 cup frozen corn
+- 1 cup corn frozen

-- 4 medium potatoes, peeled and diced
+- 4 medium potatoes peeled and diced

-- 2 medium carrots, peeled and diced
+- 2 medium carrots peeled and diced

 - black pepper

-- cayenne pepper (optional)
+- cayenne pepper optional